Old Fashioned Cocktail Recipes

 • 1 packet Still Branch Old Fashioned Cocktail Mixer Syrup

-• 8-10 clear ice cubes (or 1 large clear cube)
+• 8 to 10 clear ice cubes (or 1 large clear cube)

 • 1 lemon peel garnish